 Agency counsel is responsible for issuing a litigation hold when litigation is initiated or reasonably anticipated.
 The litigation hold notifies both IRS and Chief Counsel workers who are interested in a lawsuit to protect all physical and electronic records.
 Usually, if the department lawyer is an Assistant United States Attorney or a Tax Division Attorney, an Area Counsel field attorney will grant the litigation hold to IRS and Chief Counsel staff on behalf of the Assistant United States Attorney or Tax Division Attorney.

 The Service point of contact may be the employee specified by Counsel as the employee most acquainted with and interested in the lawsuit, as well as having knowledge of any Service or Counsel employees who might hold applicable ESI.
 Under certain cases, as the United States brings a lawsuit, the Service point of contact would be the Collection Advisor assigned to the case.

-A. HOW TO PROTECT ESI WHEN THERE IS A LITIGATION HOLD?
+HOW TO PROTECT Electronically Processed information WHEN THERE IS A LITIGATION HOLD?

 To comply with a litigation hold, the department must generally [A.] identify the various types of ESI produced during the course of the investigation [B.] conduct a thorough search of the ESI forms to which they have access to relevant information of the case.
 [C.] record and ensure the ESI is not tampered with.
 [D.] extracting the ESI from the setting.